kristianmandrup/dragonslayer/README.md

 - Model
 - Output

+Data flow is always uni-directional.
+No explicit two-way binding internally in the app.
+We only allow for two-way bindings inside `Services` which communicate with external systems over some  2-way sync protocols (pub/sub, sockets etc.).

 - input can affect the model (app state)
 - model can cause side-effects in the form of output, such as UI updates

+The general philosophy is outlined pretty well by [@Raynos](https://twitter.com/Raynos) in this [video](https://www.youtube.com/watch?v=RLAjMeR8898)

+We also try to adhere to and encourage the use of small modules that can be swapped out and customized as you like.
+A flexible architecture is one of the goals.
+No "vendor lockin" here!

 ### Input